Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: The mathematical model and basic algorithms

 and

 and for a wall-bound drop on the left where the interfaces span from $x = -X$ to the free boundary at $x = \bar x$, we have

 and

-Of course, if there is a split drop that has a volume attached to each wall, we can use these formulas to compute those volumes.
-This split drop has two different free boundary triple junction points, and they are varied independently to achieve the prescribed volume on each side of the container.
+Of course, if there is a split drop that has an area attached to each wall, we can use these formulas to compute those areas.
+This split drop has two different free boundary triple junction points, and they are varied independently to achieve the prescribed area on each side of the container.